alongir/katacoda-scenarios/hello-world/step1.md

-The following demonstration requires installing a demo application on a Minikube cluster.
+This tutorial is good if you want to see UP9 in action, but don'e have a Kubernetes cluster handy.
+The following few steps will guide you throuhg installing UP9 on a Minkube cluster running a demo applicatoin.

 # Running Mininkube
 Winikube is already running in the background.
 Check the status of our Kubernetes cluster: